-We’re back to discussing original scores with what might be the one score that sparked our obsession most easily.
-A 14-year-old middle schooler (me) watches this movie for the first time and is completely enamored beyond words by “Dawn,” which is still my favorite track of the list.
+We’re back to discussing original scores with what might be the one score that sparked my obsession most easily — the Pride and Prejudice original score by Dario Marianelli and Jean-Yves Thibaudet.
+A 14-year-old middle schooler (me) watches this movie for the first time and is completely enamored beyond words by “Dawn,” which is still my favorite track on the list.

-“Dawn” starts it all and it does so transcendently–it takes you away into a quiet world where people walk to place and horse drawn carriages are only for the elite.
+“Dawn” starts it all and it does so transcendently–it takes you away into a quiet world where people walk to places and horse-drawn carriages are only for the elite.
 When it comes to Austen adaptations, I’m picky, but also I’m not.
 There’s something to appreciate about all the films, and this one especially has my favorite score.
 It’s the film that’s probably the most aesthetically pleasing–the most beautifully shot.
-It’s magic and it’s wonderful in a lot of ways but mainly in its execution–its world building and its unforgettable score.
+It’s magic, and it’s wonderful in a lot of ways but mainly in its execution–its world-building and its unforgettable score.

-Listen to the original score on Spotify and tell us what your favorite track is:
+Listen to the Pride and Prejudice original score on Spotify and tell us what your favorite track is: